Badbird5907/ServerLauncher/README.md

 }
 ```
 ## WARNING!
-Do not set downloadedFileName to the same name as ServerLauncher, it will overwrite itself.
+Do not set downloadedFileName to the same name as ServerLauncher jar, it will overwrite itself.